RyanBayne/TwitchPress-Ultimate-Member-Extension/README.md

 Changes will be committed to this master frequently until the project is more established.
 If you do somehow add this package to your WordPress installation and wish to role-back.
-You can download any past version from WordPress.org on the plugins development page.
+You can download any past version from the plugins development page on WordPRess.org.